SebastianMaciel/react-minimalist-form/README.md

 🌳 Nested Names: Use dot or bracket notation in `name` attributes to update nested fields automatically.
 ➕ Dynamic Field Registration with `registerField` for runtime fields.
+➖ Dynamic Field Unregistration with `unregisterField` to remove them.

 ## Installation